cube3power/atsd/rule-engine/web-notifications.md

 ## Stopping Messages

+If the notification status is set to disabled, requests initiated by the rule engine through the notification are ignored.

 To temporarily disable sending all messages sent through the given notification, set its status to 'Disabled'.

+## Delivery Control

+Notification results are recorded in the database as messages and can be viewed under the 'notification' type on the Message Search page.

 ## Error Handling